-SHW400.4 In a leveled class that is run concurrent, an exhibitor may show a maximum of four horses.
+SHW400.4 In a leveled class that is run concurrent [Level 2 (Progressive) and Level 3 (Open)], an exhibitor may show a maximum of four horses.

-SHW400.5 In novice youth, youth, novice amateur, select amateur and amateur in individual working events, (reining, working cow horse, boxing, western riding, barrel racing, pole bending, jumping, working hunter, trail, breakaway roping, tie-down roping, dally team roping - heading, dally team roping - heeling, team penning, ranch sorting and cutting) an exhibitor may show three horses regardless of sex (except youth, novice youth and novice amateur where stallions may not be exhibited).
+SHW400.5 In Level 1 (Novice) youth, youth, Level 1 (Novice) amateur, select amateur and amateur in individual working events, (reining, working cow horse, boxing, western riding, barrel racing, pole bending, jumping, working hunter, trail, breakaway roping, tie-down roping, dally team roping - heading, dally team roping - heeling, team penning, ranch sorting and cutting) an exhibitor may show three horses regardless of sex (except youth, Level 1 (Novice) youth and Level 1 (Novice) amateur where stallions may not be exhibited).

 SHW400.6 A select exhibitor, in individual working events may show any combination in select and amateur as long as a maximum of three different horses is exhibited and that a horse is only shown one time by any exhibitor in that class.
 For example, a select exhibitor in individual working events may exhibit all three horses in the amateur, all three horses in the select, two horses in select and one in amateur or one in select and two in amateur.
 A horse may only be exhibited one time in a class in either select or amateur no matter the exhibitor.